MAXPy-IND/CodeX-IMDBot/README.md

         if data.get("Response") == "False":
             return "No movie found with that title."

-        # Extract movie details from the API response
         title = data.get("Title", "N/A")
         year = data.get("Year", "N/A")
         rating = data.get("imdbRating", "N/A")